 CBRE is responsible for project management, while Gensler is responsible for programming and for creating a schematic design for the tenant fit-up portion of the project.
 ZMM was responsible for all core and shell architectural and engineering work, as well as the fit-up portion of the project from design development through completion.
 ZMM’s effort on the project commenced by conducting a detailed facilities assessment to assist CBRE and the client with the scope and budget development process.
 The purpose of the assessment was to determine the condition of the major building systems, and to identify both immediate and long-term enhancements required to fully improve the building.

-The intent of the project is to convert approximately 33,215 RSF of the facility into an office space/call center.
-The project will include administrative suites, training rooms, and a large community break space for employees on the first level, while the second and third levels are being renovated to feature an open plan concept for call center stations.
+The intent of the project is to convert approximately 33,215 RSF of the facility into an office space/customer support center.
+The project will include administrative suites, training rooms, and a large community break space for employees on the first level, while the second and third levels are being renovated to feature an open plan concept for workstations.
 One of the more significant design challenges for this project involved converting this multi-level building with varying floor heights into an accessible office.
 This challenge was met through the use of creative space planning, existing (refurbished) elevators, and raised access flooring.
 The final design provides a contemporary, safe, and healthy work environment that highlights the branding and contemporary finishes desired by the client.